EgemenErin/EgemenErin/README.md

 👋 Hello!
-I've been programming for close to a year now, and my dream is to become a data scientist.
+I've been programming for 3 years now, and my dream is to become a data scientist.
 Dive into my GitHub bio to learn more about my journey and aspirations!

 ⭐️ **About Myself**